Skip to content

 RUSTFS_TLS_PATH="/opt/tls"

-1. Restart the RustFS instance to make the configuration effective.
+1. Restart the RustFS instance.

 bash